tmb/zoomerbegone/README.md

-# Ostracizer
+# Zoomer Be Gone

-Ostracizer is a suite of software that allows you to easily implement automated waiting room functionality for Zoom.
+Zoomer Be Gone is a suite of software that allows you to easily implement automated waiting room functionality for Zoom.
 People can only join if they have registered for the meeting in advance and join with a custom username.

 This enables you to have an "open meeting" (i.e: putting the link on social media), while enforcing that each person who joins has a unique email and can't join twice, making it much more difficult to cause havoc.